 There are many references to Dowsing in Art and Literature stretching back eight thousand years and worldwide, with pendulums and dowsing tools known about in central Africa, India, Sweden, Denmark, Malaysia, Polynesia, Peru etc. Records date back to biblical times of pendulums and dowsing by Hebrews, Egyptians, Scythians, Persians, Medes and Etruscans.
 Known to the Greeks and Romans of classical times, they were also used by the Celtic Druids and ancient Chinese.

 The earliest known reference to Dowsing and Pendulums is dated at 6000 B.C.E.
-In 1949, a party of French explorers (while searching for evidence of lost civilizations in the Atlas Mts. of North Africa) stumbled upon a massive system of caverns known as the Tassili Caves in southeren Algeria, wherein many of the walls were covered with marvelous pre-historic paintings.
+In 1949, a party of French explorers (while searching for evidence of lost civilizations in the Atlas Mts. of North Africa) stumbled upon a massive system of caverns known as the Tassili Caves in southern Algeria, wherein many of the walls were covered with marvellous pre-historic paintings.
 Among the many fascinating wall murals, they also found a remarkable huge wall painting of a dowser holding a forked branch in his hand searching for water, surrounded by a group of admiring tribesmen.
 These wall murals were carbon dated and found to be a least 8000 years old.

-In Egypt and the Middle East etchings have been discovered on 4000 year old temple walls of pharaohs holding devices in their hands resembling dowsing tools and the Cairo Museum has ceramic pendulums which have been removed from thousand-year old tombs.
+In Egypt and the Middle East etchings have been discovered on 4000-year-old temple walls of pharaohs holding devices in their hands resembling dowsing tools and the Cairo Museum has ceramic pendulums which have been removed from thousand-year-old tombs.
 Queen Cleopatra, who was eighteen years old when she came to power in Egypt around 47 B.C.E. was said to have Dowsers with her at all times.

 Egyptian hieroglyphic writings of the biblical era describe a magician's wand or rod that was also a dowsing rod, called Ur-Heka, which meant "great magical power (that) makes water to come forth"